-In China, Shen’s familiarity with the Red Cross might also have developed through his close contact with Western missionaries, who had flown the Red Cross banner unofficially over their medical relief activities in the Sino-Japanese War of 1894–1895.
+In China, Shen’s familiarity with the Red Cross might also have developed through his close contact with Western missionaries, who had flown the Red Cross banner unofficially over their medical relief activities in the Sino-Japanese War of 1894–5.
 In 1904, Shen saw and utilized the potential of the Red Cross organization to solve the prevailing crisis.

 As Shen knew, the Red Cross organization offered a well-publicized political neutrality that would allow Chinese philanthropists unchallenged access to sensitive international war zones.
 In 1904, armed with this knowledge, Shen moved quickly to contact Shanghai’s Chinese and foreign community leaders to form such a group.
 Anticipating a negative reaction from the Japanese and Russian belligerents to a solely Chinese organization, Shen crafted an international Red Cross group to represent China, composed of prominent men from neutral Western countries living in Shanghai (Great Britain, France, Germany, the Netherlands, and the United States) as well as Chinese elites.
-He named this new group “The International Red Cross of Shanghai.”
-This impetus to help fellow Chinese was not new – China’s tradition of philanthropy was long established, and the elite Shanghai community was often at its forefront.
+He named this new group the International Red Cross of Shanghai.
+This impetus to help fellow Chinese was not new; China’s tradition of philanthropy was long established, and the elite Shanghai community was often at its forefront.
 What was new here was the adoption of the Red Cross aegis, a practical and astute co-optation of a transnational symbol and the savvy adaptation of a Western organization to the Chinese milieu.

 Through Shen’s efforts, China’s first indigenous Red Cross group was born.
 The International Red Cross Society of Shanghai began operations in April 1904.
-Thanks to donations from the Chinese Railway authorities and the Telegraph Administration, elites from Shanghai were able to travel by train to the Northeast and communicate by telegraph free of charge, facilitating relief efforts and drumming up local Chinese patronage.
+Thanks to donations from the Chinese Railway authorities and the Telegraph Administration, elites from Shanghai were able to travel by train to the northeast and communicate by telegraph free of charge, facilitating relief efforts and drumming up local Chinese patronage.
 Magazines, newly emerging on the Chinese scene, published articles about Chinese Red Cross work.
 These new technologies helped spread the word about the Red Cross organization and improve its effectiveness across the country.

-By the close of the Russo-Japanese War in 1905, the new Red Cross group had evacuated over 130,000 refugees from Manchuria and coordinated more than 20 relief centers and hospitals across the area, aiding more than a quarter-million people.
+By the close of the Russo-Japanese War in 1905, the new Red Cross group had evacuated over 130,000 refugees from Manchuria and coordinated more than twenty relief centers and hospitals across the area, aiding more than a quarter million people.
 They had raised well over half a million Shanghai taels of silver through public subscription drives, 120,000 taels more than they actually spent.
 By the end of the war, the Society’s work was so popular that rather than disbanding, the Red Cross organization in China continued to grow.
 Increasingly staffed by the Chinese themselves, displacing Western missionary organizers and medical men, the organization built on its initial successes to become the Red Cross Society of China.

 The Institutionalization of the Chinese Red Cross Society